 I have had some extra time on my hands and got this table makeover completed a bit differently then I has originally planned.

 To transform the table I didn’t use any paint, I used gift-wrap that I found at Kate’s Paperie while I was up in NYC last week.
 If you have never been, it is a fun place to find all things paper.
-There are 5 stores in Manhattan.
-I went to the one on 57th street, between 6th and 7th ave.

 Not only is my little table bright and cheery now, but with the addition of a thrift store tray she is super functional, too.
 We used to have to worry that drink glasses would leave rings on the dark wood and she always looked dirty as every spec of dust showed, even after cleaning with a microfiber cloth.
 Not anymore!

 Here is my small round table that I bought at the store where I work for $22.00.
 She is modern looking and on wheels.
 Wheeee… which I love.
 I would like to have all my furniture on wheels if possible, it just makes for easier moving and flexibility.